judka-uriel/uriel-book/uriel_en.md

 gevurah, then his sacrifices are in vain.
-And in our time, when sacrifices have been replaced with prayers, this means that even when one prays three times a day, the prayers are not accepted if one does not at the same time strive to perform good deeds and does not aspire to justice.
-That is, now these words sound thus:
-“To what purpose is the multitude of your prayers unto Me?”
+And in our time, when sacrifices have been replaced with prayers, this means that even when one prays three times a day, the prayers are not accepted if one does not at the same time strive to perform good deeds and does not aspire to mercy and justice.
+That is, now these words sound thus: “To what purpose is the multitude of your prayers unto Me?”

 The historical sequence was as follows: first, idolaters brought sacrifices, including human ones, to their deities.
 The Torah was given to the Jewish